NERSC/sc23-dl-tutorial/README.md

 ### Code basics

-To submit multi-GPU and multi-node jobs, we use the same slurm script but specify either the number of tasks (GPUs) with `-n <number of tasks>` or `-N <number of nodes`, e.g.:
+To submit multi-GPU and multi-node jobs, we can use the same slurm script but specify either the number of tasks (GPUs) with `-n <number of tasks>` or `-N <number of nodes`.
+However for this session we will be using a different, larger compute reservation, so we have copied the original submission script to a new one `submit_dp.sh` which will use the larger reservation.

+To submit a multi-node, multi-GPU job, you could do, e.g.:
 ```
-sbatch -N NUM_NODES submit_pm.sh [OPTIONS]
+sbatch -N NUM_NODES submit_pm_dp.sh [OPTIONS]
 ```

 This script automatically uses the slurm flags `--ntasks-per-node 4`, `--cpus-per-task 32`, `--gpus-per-node 4`, so slurm will allocate all the CPUs and GPUs available on each Perlmutter GPU node, and launch one process for each GPU in the job.